harbour/core/README.md

 where applicable. `nolocal` will explicitly disable using locally hosted copy.

-See contrib-specific dependencies in their own local readme.txt.
+See contrib-specific dependencies and build notes in the projects' .hbp file and find occasional link notes inside their .hbc files.

 > NOTES: